Western view on education driven by business, profit: Bhagwat | Education

 However, Vidya Bharati, which runs a vast network of schools in the country, doesn't talk about profit and works to take education to every Indian, he asserted.

+The RSS chief hoped that Samrat Vikramaditya Bhawan will emerge as a centre of social development and expressed confidence that Vidya Bharati will venture into higher education in the future.

+Vidya Bharti's national chief D Ramakrishna Rao said the new facility will help in implementing the Centre's new education policy and all-around development of children.

-Saraswati Vidya Pratishthan's Malwa Prant secretary Prakash Dhangar said 20,000 teachers will be given training every year at the newly set up centre.
+The sprawling building, spread across 20,000 sq feet, can accommodate 2,000 teachers and is equipped with smart classrooms, a library, laboratories, an auditorium with seating capacity for 400 people, meeting rooms, an open air theatre and a temple, among other facilities, Saraswati Vidya Pratishthan's Malwa Prant secretary Prakash Dhangar said.
+He said 20,000 teachers will be given training every year at the newly set up centre.

 They will also conduct research on challenges being faced during teaching, he said.